Alternatives to Vinyl Siding

 Some of the pros and cons of using various sidings in Toronto are cited below:

-- Wood siding: as much as it is easy to deal with, generally, it incurs a lot of costs, for example; during purchase, another way in which it is expensive is through maintenance, after some years you will be forced to spray them to make them look neat and pretty.
+- Wood siding: as much as it is easy to deal with, generally, in comparison to vinyl siding, it incurs a lot of costs, for example; during purchase, another way in which it is expensive is through maintenance, after some years you will be forced to spray them to make them look neat and pretty.
 It also wheedles cash from you especially homes in termite and insects prone areas where you are forced to apply pesticides and insecticides for control.

 - Synthetic stone is made from a mixture of concrete and is commonly used at the foot or lower parts of walls and chimneys.
 It takes varieties of rocks and shapes, some of which are granite as well as limestone.
 It is light and less expensive compared to ordinary stone.
-The disadvantage it has is that it is costly than the rest of the siding.
+The disadvantage it has is that it is more costly than vinyl siding.

 In conclusion, if you are going for another more advanced siding than vinyl, it is essential to understand their pros and cons, and most important is that before making a decision, it is wise to seek an advisory opinion from an expert.